top of page

 WHY?

 Shouldn’t we adopt a practice of developing all employees in leadership, whether they have a title or not?
 Have you even considered the impact that would make on meeting the goals of the organization?
-What level of customer service do you think your company deliver?
+What level of customer service do you think your company would deliver?
 Would your team have less conflict and more cohesion?
 How would a company full of leaders impact production?
 So many questions could be added here!

 More often than not, the general perception is leaders take on the responsibility of (and are held accountable to) meeting the goals of the organization while employees come in and do whatever their job description states (and other duties as assigned), and at quitting time those employees head home without a worry.
 It’s time to press the reset button and start spreading some of this leadership thing around the entire organization.

-Formal leaders are responsible for making decisions that consider the interests of the stakeholders (shareholders, employees, clients/customers, suppliers, the community, the environment…..).
-What if everyone has a mindset of making decisions that consider the interests of the stakeholders?
-Could the secretary of a fire department give a tour to the local boy scouts troop because the firefighters are out on a call?
+Could the secretary of a fire department give a tour to the local Boy Scouts troop because the firefighters are out on a call?
 Absolutely.
-Does that promote customer service and community mindedness?
+Does that promote customer service and community-mindedness?
 You bet it does.
-Can the accounting clerk explain the budget process to a frustrated employee in the marketing department, so the marketing campaign can be put together successfully?
+Can the accounting clerk explain the budget process to a frustrated employee in the marketing department so the campaign can be put together successfully?

-The point I’m making is, don’t reserve leadership responsibilities to leadership.
-If you want to create an organization that is known for being the best of the best, the place everyone wants to work, and the product/service everyone wants, then develop leadership into each and every employee in each and every department.
-Expect leaders in every seat of the organization.
-Your recruitment and retention will thank you.
-Your customers and employees will thank you.
-And, your bottom line will thank you!
+The point I’m making is this: don’t reserve leadership responsibilities strictly for those with titles.
+If you want to create an organization that is known for being the best of the best—the place everyone wants to work and the product/service everyone wants—then develop leadership into each and every employee in each and every department.

 Comments